CUBRID/cubrid-manual/en/sql/schema/table.rst

     *   OID reusable tables are supported only by CUBRID 2008 R2.2 or above, and backward compatibility is not ensured.
 That is, the database in which the OID reusable table is located cannot be accessed from a lower version database.
     *   OID reusable tables can be managed as partitioned tables and can be replicated.

+Charset and Collation
+^^^^^^^^^^^^^^^^^^^^^

+The charset and collation of the table can be designated in **CREATE TABLE** statement.
+Please refer :ref:`collation-charset-string` for details.

 CREATE TABLE LIKE
 -----------------

-You can create a table that has the same schema as an existing table by using the **CREATE TABLE...LIKE** statement.
+You can create a table that has the same schema as an existing table by using the **CREATE TABLE ...
+LIKE** statement.
 Column attribute, table constraint, and index are replicated from the existing table.
 An index name created from the existing table changes according to a new table name, but an index name defined by a user is replicated as it is.
-Therefore, you should be careful at a query statement that is supposed to use a specific index created by using the index hint syntax(see ref:`index-hint-syntax`).
+Therefore, you should be careful at a query statement that is supposed to use a specific index created by using the index hint syntax(see :ref:`index-hint-syntax`).

 You cannot create the column definition because the **CREATE TABLE ...
 LIKE** statement replicates the schema only. ::

     CREATE {TABLE | CLASS} <new_table_name> LIKE <source_table_name>;

-* *new_table_name* : A table name to be created
+* *new_table_name*: A table name to be created
-* *source_table_name* : The name of the original table that already exists in the database.
+* *source_table_name*: The name of the original table that already exists in the database.
 The following tables cannot be specified as original tables in the **CREATE TABLE … LIKE** statement.
     * Partition table
     * Table that contains an **AUTO_INCREMENT** column
     * Table that uses inheritance or methods